 - ISO/IEC 27035-1 — Information security incident management: Principles of incident management

 - ISO/IEC 27043 — Incident investigation

 ISO 27001 or formally known as ISO/IEC 27001:2005 is a set of specifications for managing risks to the security information that an organization holds.
-An ISMS constitutes of procedures and policies that includes all the legal, physical and technical aspects involved in an organisation’s information risk management process.
+An ISMS constitutes procedures and policies that include all the legal, physical, and technical aspects involved in an organization’s information risk management process.